canxium/docs/src/guide/essentials/rewards.md

 # Canxium Proof of Stake (PoS) Reward Structure:
-Here’s a comprehensive breakdown of the staking rewards and offline mining rewards within the Canxium blockchain, considering the important points:
+Here’s a comprehensive breakdown of the staking rewards and Retained PoW mining rewards within the Canxium blockchain, considering the important points:

 ### Staking Rewards